 All you need to do is file for the Primary.
 We'll post it online as soon as possible, once your filing is found to be in apparent compliance (which might not be the same day).
-Our website page will include links to websites, facebook pages, and twitter accounrts for those who have actually filed, as will the Texas Democratic Party for statewide candidates and those whose districts cross county lines.
-Even before you formally file, we can list kickoffs and other campaign events of our website calendar and in our weekly Roundup.
+Our website page will include links to websites, Facebook pages, and Twitter accounts for those who have actually filed (and gave us that information), as will the Texas Democratic Party for statewide candidates and those whose districts cross county lines.
+Even before you formally file, we can list kickoffs and other campaign events on our website calendar and in our weekly Roundup.

 How do I get my information and events listed on the party website calendar and in the email Roundup?

 Send the information by email to the editor, BillHowellDCDP AT yahoo.com.
 Make sure to also give us the address of your website, and please send a picture (just plain: no logos, no labels, and no layers).
 We were formerly quite limited to how many photos we could use in each issue, but we tried to be fair to everyone over time.
 Now we have expanded space available for pictures, but it's not infinite; please bear with us.

 When I win the Primary, am I the Democratic nominee?